Charleston-area businesses open during Florence saw 'crazy' customer traffic

 "With this goal in mind, stores that can safely be operated by associates who are willing and able to come to work will remain open," she said Monday.
 "We do not deny an associate’s request to voluntarily evacuate or leave to care for their family or property."

-A Harris Teeter spokeswoman said the company did not regret closing its stores when it did.
+Harris Teeter spokeswoman Danna Robinson said the company did not regret closing its stores when it did.

-"Each associate is encouraged to personally make the best and safest decision for themselves and their family," said Harris Teeter spokeswoman Danna Robinson.
+"Each associate is encouraged to personally make the best and safest decision for themselves and their family," Robinson said.
 "In Charleston specifically, we had some associates who volunteered to work, which allowed us to provide our neighbors access to food, medication and other essentials when many other locations were closed."

 Target spokewoman Danielle Schumann said, "We balance our need to keep stores open for the community while making sure our team members can take care of themselves and their families."